 Some Non-Hollywood examples

-The 'content' (i.e. the depiction of Persephone) is the same, but the execution (the 'form') is quite different.
+The 'content' (i.e. the depiction of the myth of Persephone) is the same, but the execution (the 'form') is quite different.

 Greek vase circa 440BCE